Sunflower Lecithin in Pregnancy: Is It Safe? Benefits and Uses

 Gentle on Digestion

-Pregnancy can bring digestive challenges, and sunflower lecithin is known for being easy on the stomach.
-This makes it a thoughtful addition to a pregnancy nutrition plan that supports both mom and baby.
+Pregnancy can bring digestive challenges, and sunflower lecithin is generally well tolerated by many people.
+This makes it an option some moms consider as part of a pregnancy nutrition plan that supports both mom and baby.

 How to Use Sunflower Lecithin Safely During Pregnancy